 - Gene Flow: As covered, migration introduces new genetic material, counteracting drift.

 Conversely, factors that erode diversity include bottlenecks, founder effects, and inbreeding.
 A bottleneck occurs when a population’s size is drastically reduced, often due to natural disasters or human activities.
-The founder effect happens when a new population is established by a small number of individuals, limiting initial genetic diversity And that's really what it comes down to..
+The founder effect happens when a new population is established by a small number of individuals, limiting initial genetic diversity Worth keeping that in mind.
+Turns out it matters..

 Case Studies: Real-World Examples